Sicily Cultural Tour

 Day 4

-This morning we head south making our way to the prestigious Benanti winery for a vineyard walk, cantina visit, and wine tasting lunch.
-After that we’ll continue to the ancient Greek city of Syracuse, where we’ll settle into a seaside hotel on the island of Ortygia.
+This morning we head south toward Catania to meet a local guide for a tour of the excellent Museum of the Sicilian Landing of WWII.
+Then we continue to the city’s main square to experience the local fish market with free time to enjoy a Sicilian street food lunch.
+We’ll regroup mid-afternoon and drive on to the ancient Greek city of Syracuse, where we’ll settle into a seaside hotel on the island of Ortygia.
 A Sicilian seafood group dinner awaits.
-(Stay 3 nights in Syracuse)
+(Stay 3 nights in Syracuse at Henry’s House Hotel)

 October 21